quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Version Negotiation packets do not contain any mechanism to prevent version downgrade attacks.
 However, future versions of QUIC that use Version Negotiation packets are require to define a mechanism that is robust against version downgrade attacks.
-Therefore a network node can and should not attempt to impact version selection and as such version downgrade is considered an attack.
+Therefore a network node should not attempt to impact version selection, as version downgrade may result in connection failure.

 # Contributors